WHO AM I?

 How did I do this?
 Simple, and the key is relationships and the support the team and I now have.
 As a team specifically, we have developed a fantastic bond over the years and having known most of them for longer than I can remember, it really does make all the difference on and off the rink.

 But the beauty is that it doesn't stop there.
 I have amazing family and friends, representation that help me from a management front and now Sky who placed their faith and trust in me and my ability.

-Together, it is all of these people in my circle who help me do what I do on the ring and this season, I hope I repaid a small amount of their faith when I made history at the ISU World Short Track Speed Skating championships becoming the first ever-female Briton to win two medals at the event.
+Together, it is all of these people in my circle who help me do what I do on the ring and this season, I hope I repaid a small amount of their faith when I made history at the World Short Track Speed Skating Championships becoming the first female Briton to win two medals.